Lenton, Nottingham: Marcus Garvey Ballroom

 The Marcus Garvey Ballroom is a local West Indian community centre managed by West Indian Cavaliers, and located on Lenton Boulevard.
 Named after Marcus Mosiah Garvey, this venue is famous for its large music hall, the Ballroom, which has a capacity of around 1000.
-Events include clubnights run by students from the universities, including Firefly, Detonate, Misst, and also specialises in live acts, it also houses the legendary C.P.H sound system.
+Events include clubnights run by students from the universities and live acts.

 The Marcus Garvey Day Care Centre also hosts day care facilities for African Caribbean elders, with a wide range of activities including bingo, raffle, needlework, dominoes, arts and crafts and a prayer meeting held on Friday mornings.
 Fresh meals are available for a small charge.
 The centre has a library, an organ, music system, TV and video facilities.
 The building is wheelchair accessible.

 This building was formerly part of the Raleigh bicycle company's development in Lenton, now largely demolished to make way for a new University of Nottingham campus.
 For much of the twentieth century, it was the largest bicycle factory in the world.